c0stya/trre/README.md

 ## Under the hood

-There is well-known result.
-For any regular expression there exists an automaton that defines exactly the same language as regular expression.
+There is well-known result that for any regular expression there exists an automaton that defines exactly the same language as regular expression.
 So regex engine use this fact and construct a finite state acceptor and evaluate it against an input string.

 Here I follow similar approach.
 For each transductive regular expression I construct finite state transducer and traverse it against an input string.
 Well, is it legal?
 The following small lemma justifies it.